Forget the leak – watch the official Spider-Man: No Way Home trailer right here

 The rumor that has whipped fans into the biggest frenzy, is the one that suggests Tobey Maguire and Andrew Garfield will bring their respective versions of Peter Parker/Spider-Man to the film for a major multiverse event involving Doctor Strange (Benedict Cumberbatch) and Dr. Otto Octavius (Alfred Molina) – both of whom are confirmed to appear.

-Well, now that the trailer is here, can confirm that it does not answer the question of Maguire and Garfield's involvement in the film.
+Well, now that the trailer is here, we can confirm that it does not answer the question of Maguire's and Garfield's involvements in the film.
 However, it does offer insight into how the multiverse will factor into the movie.

 As explained in the trailer, Peter Parker's life was thrown into chaos when he was outed to the world as Spider-Man, which causes him to reach out to Stephen Strange in hopes that he can cast a spell that will make the world forget all about Spidey's true identity.